CaiGroup/SeqFISHSyndromeDecoding.jl/README.md

 add "https://github.com/CaiGroup/SeqFISHSyndromeDecoding"

 and press enter.
-Exit the Julia package manager by typing <delete>
+Exit the Julia package manager by pressing the delete key